teloryfrozy/Vinted-API-RevEng/README.md

 This is where I began initially.
 Then, I discovered that Vinted had an API.
 Initially unsuccessful, I revisited the project a couple of weeks/months later, using Man-in-the-Middle software.
 I spent two months comprehensively understanding everything, especially the authentication process.

-# This code and engineering could potentially be used to create a business that Vinted might consider paying for, as it offers significant time-saving benefits
+# This code and engineering could potentially be used to create a business that Vinties might consider paying for, as it offers significant time-saving benefits

 I chose not to proceed further because I don't want to earn money in that manner, even though it could generate passive income and create job opportunities.
 I reached out to developers from the Vinted team, and my goal for the upcoming years is to get a job at Vinted, as it's one of my dream companies.
-I wish I could implement some features into the official app
+I wish I could implement some features into the official app.

 Vinted stores the access token in a cookie.
 This is why the app operates for a limited time, requiring the user to copy their access token again, as the refresh token isn't stored on the client side due to security reasons.